Drought Survival Tips: How to Survive Drought

 In the Kitchen and Laundry

-• DO make sure the dishwasher is full before turning it on.
+• DO make sure the is full before turning it on.
 Dishwashers use between 8 and 12 gallons of water per load.

 • DO make sure your clothes washer is full before turning it on.
 Each load of laundry usually requires 50 gallons or more of water.